Picture of Irfan Khalid

 As the IRS expands its digital asset reporting framework, understanding which crypto transactions are taxable has never been more important.
 Under the new 2025 rules, nearly all crypto disposals or exchanges can trigger a taxable event even if you don’t convert your crypto back to fiat.

-Selling crypto for cash (USD or other fiat)Example: Selling BTC on Coinbase for $10,000✅ Yes
+Selling crypto for cash Selling BTC for USD ✅ Yes

-Spending crypto on goods or servicesExample: Paying for a product with USDT✅ Yes
+Spending crypto Paying for goods with USDT ✅ Yes

 DeFi Transactions and Grey Areas